Sarah Baxter

-Sarah April Louise Baxter (born 25 November 1959) is a British journalist.
+Sarah April Louise Baxter (born 25 November 1959) is a British-American journalist.
 From 2013 to 2020, she was the deputy editor of The Sunday Times.

 Early life

 Baxter was born on 25 November 1959 in London, England.
 She is the daughter of an American mother, and has dual citizenship.

 Baxter was educated in the US and France, and in the UK at Ashford School, a co-educational independent school in the town of Ashford in Kent and North London Collegiate School, a girls' independent day school in the district of Edgware in north London.
 She studied modern history at St Hilda's College, Oxford, graduating in 1981.

-After leaving university, Baxter worked for Penguin Books as a copywriter and then Virago Press as a press officer.
+After leaving university, she worked for Penguin Books as a copywriter and then Virago Press as a press officer.

 Career

 Following a period as an editor for the London edition of Time Out, she joined the New Statesman where she became the political editor.
 She then joined The Observer where she eventually became senior associate editor responsible for the comment section.
 Baxter left The Observer in 1996.